A guide to mattress protectors

 A natural cotton mattress protector will also help to limit moisture from making your mattress damp, thereby reducing the risk of a dust mite infestation, which can lead to far greater health complications and difficulties sleeping.

 You’ll find mattress protectors in each of the standard mattress sizes on sale: single, double, king, and super king.
 You should be purchasing the size that aligns with your mattress size, so it fits comfortably and isn’t in danger of dislodging.
+See our mattress protector size guide.

 Similar to a mattress protector, a pillow protector is a removable fabric casing that fits around your pillow to provide an additional layer that sits between your pillowcases and your pillows.